-Figure 7: Boxplots illustrateUnder both climate scenarios and different periods showing aspen pixel change in response, elevation
+Figure 7: Boxplots illustrating the elevation range for areas of suitable to aspen by climate scenario and time period.

 Discussion

 Our ensembled aspen distribution model showed a future aspen decline at some locations, where as a gain in some other locations.
 Overall, with projected climate change data we projected proportionally higher aspen loss than gain by 2100.